Alan Robert: Animated series

 Alan Robert's hit Killogy comic series (IDW Publishing) is currently being adapted into an animated television series by Robert's production company Wasted Talent Entertainment in association with Canadian-based Squeeze Studio Animation.
 Award-winning Executive Producer Rodney Barnes of The Boondocks fame is attached as Show-runner.
 A six-minute animated teaser featuring the likenesses and voices of celebrities Frank Vincent Marky Ramone, Brea Grant, and Doyle Wolfgang Von Frankenstein, who all appeared as characters in the original comic series, launched on Rolling Stone magazine's website.

 Movies

 On July 19, 2013, it was announced that Robert had signed a movie deal with the Spanish film production company, Rodar Y Rodar, to produce a full-length feature film based on the Crawl To Me comic book series.
 It was also announced that Robert would be co-producing the movie along with Jeff Mazzola and Chris White.
 The director of the film will be Victor Garcia.
 While no release date was provided, it was said that studio work will be filmed in Spain and exteriors in Canada.

 On July 9, 2014, Alan announced that his upcoming Shunned One comic was being adapted for a movie.
 The film adaption is being scripted by writer Jack Reher, and being co-produced by Robert's Wasted Talent Entertainment firm along with The Coalition Group.
 At the time of the announcement, no scheduled release date for the movie had been listed.

+In July 2025 an official concept trailer was released for a film adaptation of his comic Crawl to Me.Robert stated "It feels poetic to finally have Crawl to Me back in my hands," says Robert.
+"This is the adaptation fans have been waiting for — true to the book, and made with a team that understands its psychological complexity and raw terror."